Prometheus-X-association/contract-consent-agent/README.md

 ### Features/main functionalities

 - Empowers individuals to set consent preferences for data usage.
-- Automatic matching and recommendation process based on consent profiles and data sharing agreements.
+- Automatic matching and recommendation process based on consent preferences or contract profiles.
 - Communication with consent/contract managers to handle (consent & contract) requests and responses.
 - Integration with dataspace ecosystems to ensure compatibility with ecosystem conditions.
 - Provision for organizations to define default rules and conditions for contractual agreements.